corrode/learning-rust-by-counting-words/README.md

 ## Who's the Target Audience?

-This workshop is intended for Rust *begginers* who are just starting out on their Rust journey.
+This workshop is intended for Rust *beginners* who are just starting out on their Rust journey.
 You don't need to know Rust, but you should be familiar with the basics of programming.